General Terms and Conditions of Purchase

 (3) Receipt of the goods and of the dispatch documents along with the required documentation at the delivery address stated in the order or designated subsequently by Laempe shall be the crucial factors for determining compliance with the delivery deadline or delivery period.

-(5) If the agreed delivery deadlines are not met then the Supplier must compensate Laempe for the damage or loss suffered through the delay within the scope of the statutory provisions.
-Laempe shall be entitled to withdraw from the contract in the event that a deadline is not met on a repeated basis.
+(5) If the agreed delivery deadlines are not met, then the Supplier must compensate Laempe for the damage or loss suffered through the delay within the scope of the statutory provisions.
+Laempe shall be entitled to withdraw from the contract if a deadline is not met on a repeated basis.

-(6) Assertion of the statutory claims by Laempe for default of performance or delayed performance shall remain unaffected by the contractual penalty.
-The contractual penalty shall be offset against the damage or loss suffered through the default.
+(6) Assertion of the statutory claims by Laempe for default of performance or delayed performance shall remain unaffected by the contractual penalty/lump-sum replacement.
+The contractual penalty/lump-sum replacement shall be offset against the damage or loss suffered through the default.
+Laempe shall also be entitled to prove that a higher loss has been incurred.
+The Supplier reserves the right to prove that no loss at all or only a significantly lower loss has been incurred.

-(8) In the event that Laempe is prevented from accepting the delivery items at the agreed place of fulfilment or the amended place of fulfilment in accordance with section 4 (2) on account of force majeure or the conduct of a vicarious agent appointed by Laempe, this shall not represent default of acceptance on the part of Laempe and claims shall be excluded from the Supplier for the consideration and/or compensation, unless the vicarious agent has acted with gross negligence or wilful intent.
-Force majeure shall be applicable to all circumstances which could not be foreseen or avoided or if the means to do so would have been unreasonable, and shall include in particular natural disasters, civil unrest, industrial disputes/strikes and lawful lockouts.
+(8) In the event that Laempe is prevented from accepting the delivery items at the agreed place of fulfilment or the amended place of fulfilment in accordance with section 4 (2) on account of force majeure or the conduct of a vicarious agent appointed by Laempe, this shall not represent default of acceptance on the part of Laempe and claims shall be excluded from the Supplier for the consideration and/ or compensation, unless the vicarious agent has acted with gross negligence or wilful intent.
+Force majeure shall be applicable to all circumstances which could not be foreseen or avoided or if the means to do so would have been unreasonable, and shall include in particular natural disasters, civil unrest, plagues/pandemics/epidemics and infectious diseases (insofar as these are declared by the WHO and/or a ministry and/or a risk level of at least “moderate” is determined by the Robert Koch Institute), industrial disputes/strikes and lawful lockouts.
 The Supplier must store the delivery items properly at its own expense and risk for the duration of the disruption/obstruction.
-Alternatively Laempe shall be entitled to designate a different receipt point for the delivery to the Supplier where the delivery must then be made at the Supplier's expense.
+Alternatively, Laempe shall be entitled to designate a different receipt point for the delivery to the Supplier where the delivery must then be made at the Supplier's expense.
+The Supplier must also expressly offer its performance to Laempe if a specific or determinable calendar time has been agreed for an action or cooperation by Laempe (e.g. provision of material).
+If the contract relates to a non-fungible item to be manufactured by the Supplier (custom-made item), the Supplier shall only be entitled to rights that go beyond the statutory provisions (Section 304 BGB) to demand compensation for its additional expenses if Laempe has undertaken to cooperate and is responsible for the failure to do so.

-(9) The circumstances which come under the previous sub-section (“Force majeure”) shall also include official measures and orders which represent an obstacle to accepting the delivery of the goods.
+(9) The circumstances which come under the previous sub-section (“Force majeure”) shall also include official measures and orders, especially in connection with plagues/pandemics/epidemics, which represent an obstacle to accepting the delivery of the goods.

 5. Dispatch

 (2) The dispatch method will be determined by Laempe.
-In the event that Laempe is responsible for the costs of the dispatch and there is no instruction provided regarding the dispatch method, then the delivery must be conveyed using the most cost-effective route with due regard to the urgency of the case.
+If Laempe is responsible for the costs of the dispatch and there is no instruction provided regarding the dispatch method, then the delivery must be conveyed using the most cost-effective route with due regard to the urgency of the case.

 6. Packaging